Samantha's Story

 Working in the fossil fuel industry

-I joined Mobil’s graduate programme in1995 after completing my M.Chem at Oxford, I was drawn to the fast-paced, intellectually demanding trading environment.
-The trading floor was fun with many opportunities to work through a number of roles and chances for frequent promotions.
+I joined Mobil’s graduate programme in1995 after completing my M.Chem at Oxford, I was drawn to the fast-paced, intellectually demanding environment.
+The trading floor was fun with a high pace graduate scheme that allowed me to gain experience across a number of roles and have a fast career trajectory.
 I transferred across to BP after a year due to the downstream JV.
-This gave me lots of opportunities and set me off on my challenging career based on analytical thinking, building strong relationships and quick judgement.
+This was the spring board to a challenging career based on analytical thinking, building strong relationships and quick judgement.

-Over nearly 20 years at BP, I traded across products and regions, ultimately leading the Global Petrochemical Feedstock Trading book and serving on the Global Light Ends executive team.
-I worked globally, balancing commercial performance with long-term strategy and risk.
-Some of my highlights were mentoring traders, building trusted relationships, and learning from leaders who shaped my judgement and approach to team culture.
+Over nearly 20 years at BP, I traded across products and regions, ultimately leading the Global Naphtha Feedstock Trading book and serving on the Global Light Ends executive team.
+I worked globally, balancing commercial performance and risk along with long-term strategy.
+Highlights included working in a close knit team which supported each other, being very clear and focused on success and also knowing how to make each other laugh.
+I enjoyed mentoring junior traders, building trusted relationships with third parties, and getting a deep understanding across the petrochemical and oil markets which allowed the book to thrive.

 When I realised it was time to leave